10 Best Hikes Near Lake Placid, NY

 8. Indian Head & Rainbow Falls Trail

-RTL Tip: Want to hike Indian Head and Rainbow Falls Loop?
-You can skip breakfast in Lake Placid to save time and grab coffee + breakfast on your way at the Old Mountain Coffee Company in Keene.
+RTL Tip: Want to hike the Indian Head and Rainbow Falls Loop?
+Plan ahead.
+It’s about a 33-minute drive from Lake Placid and requires a parking reservation.
+If you're heading out early, skip breakfast in town and grab coffee and something to eat on the way at Old Mountain Coffee Company in Keene.

 man walking up dirt trail surrounded by trees